Additional reporting/writing by Emilia Benton

-Dan Barber, executive chef and co-owner of Blue Hill Farm
+Dan Barber" />Dan Barber, executive chef and co-owner of Blue Hill Farm

 Barber is the brains behind the "Know thy Farmer" philosophy embraced at Blue Hill Farm.
 He was recently honored at the USA Network's Character Approved Awards for his achievements in "green" food cultivation and preparation.
 A passionate advocate for regional farm networks, Barber continues to practice what he preaches at his family owned farms, as well as with the nonprofit Stone Barns Center for Food and Agriculture.

 Deborah Kane, Vice President of Food and Farms at Ecotrust

 Last month, Ecotrust began allowing Northwest food producers and buyers to utilize FoodHub, an online resource aimed to simplify their connections with each other and increase food trade in the Pacific Northwest.
 Kane continues to expound Ecotrust's mission to inspire fresh thinking that promotes social equity, economic opportunity and environmental well-being.

 Yohay's Cityscape Farms continues to work to produce great-tasting fresh food for local buyers with its hydroponic greenhouses.
 "Hydroponic farming is incredibly innovative and resource economical compared to conventional farming.
 It's well-suited for cities because you can do it anywhere," says Yohay.

 Gary Hirshberg" width="125" />Gary Hirshberg, CEO, Stonyfield Farm